zabbix-byte/ztui/README.md

 **Introducing a cutting-edge cheat base! 🌟**

-A user-friendly overlay and menu, this is just the beginning.
-Explore features like an intuitive menu with test options, handy hide and close buttons, and customizable themes to enhance your gaming experience! 🚀
+A user-friendly overlay and menu, Explore features like an intuitive menu with test options, handy hide and close buttons, and customizable themes! 🚀

 ![image](https://github.com/zabbix-byte/ztui/assets/67012651/333f5ae7-8a6c-4c8c-bfd4-a6e7a0ccaaae)